jlangch/venice/doc/readme/datatypes.md

   (poll! q 500))    ;; => 1

 ;; synchronous access
-;;   put!    adds the value to the tail of the queue, if necessary waits ;;           infinitely while the queue is full
+;;   put!    adds the value to the tail of the queue, waiting if
-;;   take!   returns the head value, if necessary waits infinitely until ;;           a head value becomes available
+;;           necessary for space to become available ;;   take!   returns the head value, waiting if necessary for a head ;;           value to become available
 (let [q (queue 10)]
   (put! q 1)
   (put! q 2)
   (put! q 3)
   (take! q))    ;; => 1
 ```

+Inserts the specified element into this queue, waiting if necessary for space to become
+   * available.